 Research and development expense.
-Research and development spending, which includes expenses related to research revenues, was \$1.7 million in the first three months of 2004 compared to \$1.4 million for the same period in 2003.
-This increase is primarily due to acquisitions made since March 31, 2003.
-As a percentage of revenues, research and development was 8% and 7% for the three months ended March 31, 2004 and 2003 respectively.
+Research and development spending, which includes expenses related to research revenues, was \$3.4 million in the first six months of 2004 compared to \$3.1 million for the same period in 2003.
+This increase is primarily due to acquisitions made since June 30, 2003.
+As a percentage of revenues, research and development was 8% and 7% for the six months ended June 30, 2004 and 2003 respectively.

 Stock compensation expense.
-In the first quarter of 2004 we recorded approximately \$46,500 compared to \$147,000 for the first quarter of 2003 of stock compensation expense.
-For 2004, this expense is related to options granted prior to our initial public offering and to options granted to certain employees of Warner instruments whose vesting was accelerated pursuant to separation agreements entered into as part of the restructuring of operations at Warner Instruments.
-For the first quarter of 2003, this expense is related to options granted prior to our initial public offering and to options issued in exchange for the outstanding options of Union Biometrica in connection with the acquisition of Union Biometrica.
+In the six months ended June 30, 2004 we recorded approximately \$83,000 of stock compensation expense compared to \$281,000 for the same period in 2003.
+For the first six months of 2004, this expense is related to options granted prior to our initial public offering and to options granted to certain employees of Warner Instruments and Genomic Solutions whose vesting was accelerated pursuant to separation agreements entered into as part of the restructuring of operations at Warner Instruments and Genomic Solutions.
+For the first six months of 2003, this expense is related to options granted prior to our initial public offering and to options issued in exchange for the outstanding options of Union Biometrica in connection with the acquisition of Union Biometrica.
 Stock compensation expense has decreased as the Company uses the graded method, which results in decreasing compensation expense from the date of the stock option grant until the vesting dates.
-We will recognize approximately \$15,680 of stock compensation expense over the remaining vesting life of the options.
+We will recognize approximately \$3,000 of stock compensation expense over the remaining vesting life of the options granted prior to our initial public offering.

-Amortization of goodwill and other intangibles.
-Amortization of intangibles, including amortization of acquired technologies, was \$0.9 million in the first three months of 2004 compared to \$0.6 million for the same period in 2003.
-This increase is directly attributed to acquisitions made in 2003 and during the first quarter of 2004.
+Amortization of intangible assets.
+Amortization of intangibles was \$2.0 million in the six months ended June 30, 2004 compared to \$1.4 million for the same period in 2003.
+This increase is directly attributed to acquisitions made in 2003 and during the first half of 2004.

 Other income (expense), net.
-Other expense, net for the first quarter of 2004 of \$314,000 included approximately \$124,000 net interest expense compared to net interest income of \$27,000 for the same period in 2003.
-This shift from interest income to interest expense is due to cash and interest-bearing debt being increasingly used to fund acquisitions since 2003.
-Other expense, net for the first quarter of 2004 also included a \$143,000 foreign exchange loss compared to a \$114,000 gain for the same period last year.
-Other than debt that is treated as a long-term investment, these exchange gains and losses are primarily related to debt between our subsidiaries.
+Other expense, net for the six months ended June 30, 2004 of \$506,000 included approximately \$272,000 net interest expense compared to net interest expense of \$26,000 for the same period in 2003.
+This increase in net interest expense is due to cash and interest-bearing debt being increasingly used to fund acquisitions since 2003.
+Other expense, net for the six months ended June 30, 2004 also included a \$169,000 foreign exchange loss compared to a \$30,000 loss for the same period last year.
+These exchange gains and losses are primarily related to debt between our subsidiaries which is not treated as a long term investment.
+Other expense for the six months ended June 30, 2003 included approximately \$815,000 in charges related to the settlement of an arbitration award in favor of the former shareholders of our Union Biometrica subsidiary.

 Income taxes.
-The Company's effective income tax rates were 66.42% for the first quarter of 2004 and 41.64% for the first quarter of 2003 notwithstanding the effects of certain stock compensation expense.
-The increase in the effective income tax rate is principally due to the Company earning a larger percentage of its total operating loss in jurisdictions that have greater effective income tax rates, principally the United States.
+The Company's effective income tax rates were 6.8% for the six months ended June 30, 2004 and 37.2% for the six months ended June 30, 2003.
+The decrease in the effective income tax rate is principally due to the Company earning operating losses in jurisdictions that have greater effective income tax rates, principally the United States, and earning operating income in foreign jurisdictions with lower effective income tax rates.